knauzdev/DayZPersistentSP/README.md

 2. **[IF YOU HAVE ANY OLDER VERSION OF MY MOD, FROM REDDIT]** Delete the "scripts" folder in your DayZ folder entirely.
 There is no need for it anymore. **I repeat, there should be no folder called "scripts" in your DayZ installation folder.
 At all.**

-3. Place the "init.c" and "CustomLifestateOverride.c" files inside "[DayZ install folder]/Missions/dayzOffline.ChernarusPlus/".
+3. Place the "init.c" and "CustomLifespanOverride.c" files inside "[DayZ install folder]/Missions/dayzOffline.ChernarusPlus/".
 Overwrite init.c.

 4. Run DayZ from Steam with the "Play DayZ Offline" option.